 The relationship between lactic acid bacteria and healthy longevity

 Meiji Group is often credited with popularizing yogurt in Japan, and to date the company has over five thousand strains of lactic acid bacteria in its repository.
 While the introduction of different strains can alter the flavor and texture of a yogurt, Meiji Group has long monitored the effects on human health of each probiotic.
-It even operates a joint research laboratory called the Co-Creation Center, where pharmacists and food scientists work together to develop products that contribute to healthy longevity.
+It even operates a joint research laboratory called the Wellness Science Labs, where pharmacists and food scientists work together to develop products that contribute to healthy longevity.

 In 2011, Meiji Group wanted to better understand the role of lactic acid bacteria in the digestive tract, so it established a joint research project with the Pasteur Institute in France.
 Founded in 1887, the Pasteur Institute is the world's leading authority on micro-organisms.
 Founder Louis Pasteur himself was the first biologist to describe the process of lactic acid fermentation in the 1850s.